greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/DO.html.md

 ## <a id="section3"></a>Description

-`DO` Runs an anonymous code block, or in other words a transient anonymous function in a procedural language.
+`DO` runs an anonymous code block, or in other words a transient anonymous function in a procedural language.

-The code block is treated as though it were the body of a function with no parameters, returning void.
+The code block is treated as though it were the body of a function with no parameters, returning `void`.
 It is parsed and run a single time.

 The optional `LANGUAGE` clause can appear either before or after the code block.